ericphanson/ExplicitImports.jl/README.md

 using JuliaSyntax: JuliaSyntax, @K_str
 ```

+Additionally, module ExplicitImports accesses names from non-parent modules:
+- `parent` has parentmodule AbstractTrees but it was accessed from ExplicitImports at /Users/eph/ExplicitImports/src/qualified_names.jl:217:21

 ````

 Note: the `WARNING` is more or less harmless; the way this package is written, it will happen any time there is a clash, even if that clash is not realized in your code.
 I cannot figure out how to suppress it.